London Bourne: Early life

-London Bourne was born a slave in Barbados in 1793.
+London Bourne was born a slave in Barbados in about 1793.
 He was the son of William Bourne who had also been a slave.
 Through his work as an artisan and businessman, William Bourne was able to put aside enough money to purchase his own freedom.
 By the time of London Bourne's birth, William Bourne had already become a successful businessman who owned a number of properties.

 London Bourne was a slave until he was twenty-three or twenty-five years old, at which time he was purchased by his father for the sum of five hundred dollars.
 His mother and four brothers were bought by his father at the same time for two thousand five hundred dollars.

 Business life

 By the late 1820s, with stores and a sugar brokerage business, London Bourne was already considered one of the wealthiest merchants in Bridgetown.

 By 1837 London Bourne was known to have owned three stores in Bridgetown, and had a net worth of between twenty and thirty thousand dollars.
 His business included mercantile agents in England with a branch within the City of London employing English clerks.
 The fact that a black man would have white employees was considered surprising at the time.
 Bourne also did some business giving loans to both black and white customers.

 In 1841, in what appears to be his first move into landholding outside of Bridgetown, Bourne bought a 169-acre plantation in St. Michael for 7,428 pounds.
 Bourne bought a second plantation in 1856.

 "Colored merchants of wealth were shut out of the merchants' exchange, though possessed of untarnished integrity, while white men were admitted as subscribers without regard to character.
 It was not a little remarkable that the rooms occupied as the merchants' exchange, were rented from a colored gentleman, or more properly, a negro ;* who, though himself a merchant of extensive business at home and abroad, and occupying the floor below with a store, was not suffered to set his foot within them.
 This merchant, it will be re membered, is educating a son for a learned profession at the university of Edinburgh."